HydroModPy/HydroModPy/tests/README.md

 signatures (min, p25, p50, p75, p95, max, mean, std, sum) over full-array
 dumps so goldens stay compact and cross-platform stable.

-Validation tolerances live alongside the cases under `validation_cases/**/tolerances.toml`; see `tests/validation/README.md` for the per-case workflow.
+Validation tolerances live in `tests/TOLERANCES.md`, with some case-local files under `validation_cases/**/tolerances.toml` when the benchmark owns a named envelope. `tests/_helpers/tolerances.py::tol()` parses the shared table for tests that need a named tolerance.

 ## Writing new tests